emilyst/hid-nx-dkms/README.md

 This driver should be considered **experimental**.

 It ought to be stable enough for day-to-day use.
 However, its various features, inputs, device names, and so on may still be subject to change.
+Compared to `hid-nintendo`, `hid-nx` does very slightly change the available inputs for supported controllers.

+It is my eventual goal to propose some of these changes to the in-kernel driver, but no proposal is currently in progress.

 Supported controllers
 ---------------------

+This driver continues to support devices implemented by the original `hid-nintendo` driver:

+* Nintendo Switch Joy-Cons (separately, [together](#combining-joy-con-devices), or in a charging grip)
+* Nintendo Switch Pro Controller

-This driver supports these Nintendo Switch Online controllers:
+This driver also supports these Nintendo Switch Online controllers:

 * [SNES controller for Nintendo Switch Online](https://www.nintendo.com/store/products/super-nintendo-entertainment-system-controller/)
 * [NES Joy-Con controllers for Nintendo Switch Online](https://www.nintendo.com/store/products/nintendo-entertainment-system-controllers/)